therealtimhawkins/CV/README.md

 [Skills](#skills) | [Education](#education) | [Experience](#experience) | [Interests](#interests) | [Contact](#contact)

-After completing a degree and internship as an Electronic Engineer I have become a full stack developer with excellent inter-personel, teamwork, and technical skills.
-I can bring adaptability and versitility to your workplace, shown through my diverse skill set and interests.
+After completing a degree and internship as an Electronic Engineer I have become a full stack developer with excellent inter-personal, teamwork, and technical skills.
+I can bring adaptability and versatility to your workplace, shown through my diverse skill set and interests.
 Following, are 2 projects showing my passion for clean code, TDD and working as part of a team.

 The first shows a group project completed by myself and 3 others that focuses on clear and well defined file structure, collaboration and user experience.
 There is also a link to the website that we built for you to take a look at!
 <ul>